telerik/maui-docs/controls/scheduler/customdateformats.md

 ### Example

-Check a quick example on how the data format properties can be applied to the Scheduler views:
+Check a quick example on how to apply custom date formats to the Scheduler views:

 <snippet id='scheduler-custom-date-formats' />